pau1a/plnext/docs/05-cdn-and-assets.md

 - Long-lived caching on images/videos; shorter on documents unless versioned.

 [See CDN invalidation workflow stub](05-cdn-and-assets-invalidation.md) for upcoming cache refresh process details.

+## Cross-references

+- Dynamic user data (comments and contact messages) lives in Supabase.
+See `09-database-and-services.md` for the data layer overview.
+- Media continues to publish via the CDN prefix above.